 Great Colleges for Atheists and Agnostics

 After evaluating scores of schools with secular-based curricula, we’ve determined the following 20 to be among the best choices for students who describe themselves as atheists or agnostics.
 In an effort to provide the most useful information possible for our readers, we’ve excluded the obvious choices from our list and instead focused on those that may not immediately come to mind.
-After applying the above rating and ranking methodology, we present these schools by number of points awarded.
+After applying the above rating and ranking methodology, we present these schools by the number of points awarded.
 In the case of a tie, the most affordable school was awarded the higher ranking.

 #20 –College of Southern Nevada